Duna Média

-Duna Media Service Provider (Duna Médiaszolgáltató), also known as Duna Média, is Hungary's only public service broadcaster for radio, television and new media.
-The company was established in July 2015, and operates six TV channels, seven radio stations, a news agency and online services.
+Duna Media Service Provider (Duna Médiaszolgáltató), also known as Duna Média, is (Note: The organisation is in the process of being dissolved, this being scheduled for 25 October 2026; see Hungarian Radio and Television.)
+Hungary's only public service broadcaster for radio, television and new media.
+The company was established in July 2015, and operated six TV channels, seven radio stations, a news agency, and online services.

 Duna Média was created through the merger of Magyar Rádió, Magyar Televízió and Duna Televízió by the Third Orbán Government.
 The reasons given were the elimination of duplicate structures in the public media and coordination by a central administration under the government.

+Following the approval by the National Assembly on 23 June 2026 of a bill restructuring Hungary's public service media, the organization Médiaszolgáltatás-támogató és Vagyonkezelő Alap (MTVA) officially ceased operations after being merged into Duna Média.
+Its activities and functions were transferred to the merged organization, which will continue to operate on a transitional basis until the effective establishment of the newly public broadcaster Magyar Rádió és Televízió (lit.
+'Hungarian Radio and Television') and the reinstated Magyar Távirati Iroda (lit.
+'Hungarian Telegraph Office').

 History

 Merger of the three major Hungarian broadcasting companies.

 Duna Media is the result of a merger between the former public service broadcasters Magyar Televízió (MTV), Magyar Rádió (MR) and Duna TV, as well as the Hungarian news agency Magyar Távirati Iroda (MTI).
 This nonprofit organization is the legal successor to each of the four formerly separate entities managed by Médiaszolgáltatás-támogató és Vagyonkezelő Alap (MTVA).

 Duna Media is a member of the European Broadcasting Union (EBU) and is funded by MTVA.

 As of 1 January 2023, the organisational structure has changed significantly.
 Instead of the previous four directorates, only two will be responsible for content.
 The former Directorates have been reorganised under the new Content Directorate.
 The other new Directorate is the Content Development Directorate, which will have a small creative team.
 Additionally, there is the Strategy Office, which, until now, was the "creative manager".
 Both directorates are headed by external managers, the former being Zoltán István Tóth, a former member of the Television Jury of the National Film Institute and 777blog.hu, a blog committed to Christian values (he used to head the Country Image Centre and worked at Hír TV and MTVA); the latter is Róbert Kárász, who has been a presenter at ATV since 2017 (he used to work at TV2 and RTL).